oleksii-honchar/nrp-cli/README.md

 * [Solution Design](#solution-design)
 * [Troubleshooting](#troubleshooting)

-[Nginx-Reverse-Proxy](https://github.com/oleksii-honchar/nginx-reverse-proxy) cli tool for creating `nginx` proxy-path configs with simple yaml configuration and HTTPS support.
+[Nginx-Reverse-Proxy](https://github.com/oleksii-honchar/nginx-reverse-proxy) cli tool for creating `nginx` proxy-path configs with simple `yaml` configuration and HTTPS support.
+Build with `Go`

-It is a part of a [Nginx-Reverse-Proxy](https://github.com/oleksii-honchar/nginx-reverse-proxy) project which is an alternative to [Nginx-Proxy-Manager](https://nginxproxymanager.com/).
+It is a part of a [Nginx-Reverse-Proxy](https://github.com/oleksii-honchar/nginx-reverse-proxy) project, which is an alternative to [Nginx-Proxy-Manager](https://nginxproxymanager.com/).

 This tool do the following: